TheTaylorLee/AdminToolbox/docs/AdminToolbox.FortiWizard/New-DialUPTunnelRemoteNAT.md

 Accept wildcard characters: False
 ```

-### -PeerAddress
+### -PeerID
-This is the public IP Address for the remote side of the tunnel.
+This is a unique 3 numeric character long Identifer for this tunnel.

 ```yaml
 Type: Object